Where it all started

 Mum and Dad would be there and Dad’s sister and whoever was available and we’d package up the fish and send it on its way.”

-In the 28 years since, Akaroa has opened a specialised processing plant, invested in a hatchery and grown to produce over 200 tonnes per year.
+In the many years since, Akaroa has opened a specialised processing plant, invested in a hatchery and grown to produce over 200 tonnes per year.
 However their sales model remains essentially the same with the vast majority of their product being sold direct to domestic food service providers.

 “What we essentially did was kick start the domestic market for salmon,” Tom said.